 CBD has a low affinity for the CB1 receptors, so it does not produce a high.
 It prevents the metabolism (breakdown) of endocannabinoids.
 Researchers also report that CBD may moderate the impact of THC by fine-tuning the CB1 signals prompted by endogenous cannabinoids and THC.
 At the same time, it increases CB2 signaling as an anti-inflammatory response.
 Since CBD affects the brain’s reward system, it is also being studied as having the potential to reduce cravings for opioids.

-In the endocannabinoid system, THC binds to CB1 and CB2 receptors and activates the brain’s reward system neurons, affecting perceptions of pleasure, appetite, pain and more.
+In the endocannabinoid system, THC binds to CB1 and CB2 receptors and activates the brain’s reward system neurons, affecting perceptions of pleasure, appetite and more.
 The activation of the CB1 receptors, in particular, increases the release of the “feel good” dopamine chemical.
-THC mimics the endogenous anandamide cannabinoid, the messenger molecule that affects mood, pain, fertility, memory and appetite.
+THC mimics the endogenous anandamide cannabinoid, the messenger molecule that affects mood, fertility, memory and appetite.

 Benefits of CBD and THC Together

 Full spectrum CBD products are made with whole cannabis plant extracts.
 Thus, they contain CBD and THC.
 Some of the benefits of CBD and THC together may include the following.

 Since CBD may reduce feelings of discomfort and tension, and THC helps strengthen the interaction of CBD with CB1 receptors affecting mood, one of the benefits of CBD and THC together is sleep improvement.
 The cannabinoids may help relax the mind, making it easier to fall and stay asleep and experience deeper sleep.